neuralvis/elpa-mirror/melpa/org-re-reveal-ref-readme.txt

 bibliography slide based on package `org-ref'.
 Thus, `cite' commands of `org-ref' are translated into hyperlinks to the bibliography slide upon export by `org-re-reveal'.
-Also, export to PDF via LaTeX with Org's usual export functionality works.
+Also, export to PDF via LaTeX and export to HTML with Org's usual export functionality work.

 * Install
 0. Install reveal.js: https://revealjs.com/